gguney/barista/README.md

 $ php artisan vendor:publish
 ```

 This will publish barista.php config file to your app's config folder.
+So you can change views just by changing this config file.

 ### Author